-New mine employees who choose to live in the District of Wells will have a range of housing needs.
+New employees who choose to live in the District of Wells will have a range of housing needs.
 Some new residents will move to the District of Wells with their families, while some will seek housing for themselves only.

 Maintaining a good variety in the local housing stock is key to attracting families and workers to make their home in the District of Wells.
 Having an array of housing options and choices also aids affordability for new and current residents.
-This is an important factor that has been highlighted in other mining communities such as Sparwood, BC in their 2019 Sparwood Livability Study6.
+This is an important factor that has been highlighted in other communities such as Sparwood, BC in their 2019 Sparwood Livability Study6.
+As the primary source of full-time employment is likely to be related to mining, other small mining communities were chosen for comparison.